geyang/deep_learning_notes/Proj_Molecular_Simulation/README.md

 ## Results

-**note**: safari has a small bug with gif so the last few frames of this animation need to be viewd in Chrome.
+**note**: *safari has a size limiting bug with gif so the last few frames of this animation might need to be viewed in Chrome.*
 <p align="center">
    <img width="300px" height="300px"
         alt="Electron Configuration During Simulation"
-        src="figures/Electron%20Configuration%20Animated%20(WIP).gif"/>
+        src="figures/Electron%20Configuration%20Animated%20(WIP)%20small.gif"/>
 </p>

 Here is how the electron configurations look like during the annealing.